You (and your students) can make a Kahoot in no time flat!

 Step 4: Adding an answer key when you make your Kahoot

 There is one last thing to do before your students are ready to play the game.
 You’ll just have to make the answer key.
 There are a couple of different options to create your answer key.
 The first option is to read over each student’s question and solve it yourself, making sure there’s only one correct answer.
 Alternatively, you can call the student over to you and let them explain their problem and why they chose the correct answer that they did.
 You’ll want to make sure that there is exactly one correct answer for each question.
 It’s better to find any mistakes now while you’re creating the Kahoot than while you’re playing the Kahoot, and the game is ruined!
 Once you have all the answers marked, you are ready to play the game!

 Did you know that about half of our math kits contain a Kahoot practice game that you can use with your students?
 Click here to learn about our kits and to see what skills we have available.

 Playing the Kahoot Your Students Made

 Once you have made your template, added each of your student’s questions to the game, and then marked the correct answer for each question, you are ready to play the game!
-You’ll play the game just as if it were any old Kahoot.
+You’ll play the game just as if it were any old Kahoot, but with increased audience participation!
 Your students will love playing the game they created so much that they will forget they are learning and reviewing!
 They’ll especially love when they get to the point of the game that they see their own question!